plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 For Exploits that modify an Attack, Ability Check, or Saving Throw: you can only use one Exploit per Attack, Ability Check, or Saving Throw.

 ### Exploits Known
 You learn two Exploits from the Fighter Exploit List.
-The Exploits column of the Fighter Table shows when you learn more Exploits of your choice.
+The Exploits Known column of the Fighter Table shows when you learn more Exploits of your choice.
 To learn a Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Prerequisites** in the Exploit's entry).

 Whenever you gain a Fighter Level, you can replace one of the Exploits you learnt from this class with another Exploit from the Fighter Exploit List.